pauldambra/slack-app-acronym-lookup/README.md

  * put it somewhere on tinterwebs
  * give people decent output
- * how to pass secrets and env variables to docker

 # to run in heroku

  * `cd` into root of repo